Ruthin Town F.C.: History

 1991–92 the first team were runners up to Wrexham Reserves under Glyn Williams and were promoted to the Cymru Alliance.
 They also won the League Cup that year.
 Ruthin were ever-present in the Cymru Alliance for a further 21 years before being relegated in 2013.

 They won the WNL Premier League Cup in 2014 and matched their 1992 result in 2016 by gaining promotion back to the Huws Gray Alliance and winning the Premier League Cup for the second time in three years.

 The club won the NEWFA Cup 2018 beating Holywell in the final.
 Their best HGA league position to date is third place 2003–04 under Tim Dyer.

 As the second tier of Welsh Football comes under the wing of the FAW in 2019 Ruthin have been one of the longest-serving clubs in the Huws Gray Alliance along with Buckley Town.
 Ruthin serving 23 years and Buckley doing one better at 24.

 On 27 August 2021 Ruthin played hosts to Guilsfield F C, kick off 7.45pm, for their first game under newly installed floodlights and with refurbished player facilities.

+In March 2024 Manager Phil Hudson left the club and assistant Dave Evans was asked to stand in until the end of the season.

+In May 2024 the committee appointed Dave Evans as manager.

+In November 2025 Colin Caton joined the club as manager.
+He had previously managed Bala Town for 22 years before he left Bala in June.